hyp3rd/telegram-discord-bridge/README.md

 [![Pylint](https://github.com/hyp3rd/telegram-discord-bridge/actions/workflows/pylint.yml/badge.svg)][pylint_badge]

-A cheeky `Python` bot to slyly forward messages from those pesky Telegram channels to a shiny Discord channel, because why not?
+A `Python` bot to forward messages from those pesky Telegram channels to a shiny Discord channel, because why not?
+It is highly customizable and allows you to configure various settings, such as forwarding messages with specific hashtags, mentioning roles or users in Discord, and more.

 ## Cunning Features

 - Relocate messages from a multitude of Telegram channels
 - Shove forwarded messages into a designated Discord channel
-- Toss in messages with URLs and casually mention '@everyone' in Discord
-- It deals with Media on your behalf
+- It deals with Media and URL previews on your behalf (photos, videos, documents) from Telegram to Discord
-- Filter by hashtag keeping unrelevant alpha out
+- The forwarding is configurable based on hashtags, keeping irrelevant content away
+- It is customizable mention settings, including mentioning roles or users in Discord when forwarding messages
+- It maintains the history, storing a map of the forwarded messages, allowing you to track correspondence between Telegram and Discord, **making possible replies**.

 ## Installation

-First, mate, you need to clone this repository:
+First, you need to clone this repository:

 ```bash